eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 You can also use the graph control buttons on the bottom left to zoom and fit the view.
 The mini-map on the bottom right can also be used to navigate around the graph.

+## Editing component settings

-Component parameters and settings are also available through the AICA Studio.
-Click on the gear icon of the first Timer component to open its settings page and learn about auto-lifecycle events and component parameters in the sections below.
+Component parameters and settings can be edited directly from the graph view.
+Click on the gear icon of the first Timer component to open its settings panel.
+The settings panel can be closed with the X or by clicking anywhere in the graph.

 ![timer settings](./assets/timer-settings.png)

-## Auto-lifecycle events
+### Auto-lifecycle events

 Because the timer components are lifecycle components, they only count down the time when they are active.
 By default, the "Load" or "Transition" events start the lifecycle component in an unconfigured state.
 The "auto-configure" and